Harold Ellingham

 Harold Johann Thomas Ellingham, OBE, (1897–1975) was a British physical chemist, best known for his Ellingham diagrams, which summarize a large amount of information concerning extractive metallurgy.

+Ellingham was born in Tottenham on 21 November 1897, the son of Thomas Robert Ellingham (fine art designer) and Katherine Caroline Bauer.

-Ellingham studied at the Royal College of Science from 1914 to 1916.
-He became a demonstrator at the college in 1919 and reader in physical chemistry in 1937.
+He studied at the Royal College of Science from 1914 to 1916.
+During the war years he served as a lieutenant in the Royal Engineers, in Mesopotamia (1917-1919) and India (May-June 1919).
+On returning to the College he became a demonstrator at the college in 1919 and reader in physical chemistry in 1937.
 He was secretary of the Royal College of Science 1940–44 and of the Royal Institute of Chemistry 1944–63.
 He was made a fellow of Imperial College in 1949 and an Officer of the Order of the British Empire (OBE) in 1962.